-HIST 251 (3) History of Christianity I
+HIST 251 (3) History of World Christianity I

-- Survey of the history of Christianity from the earliest days of the church through to the calls for reform in the early 16th century.
-It examines the main currents of spirituality, theology, missions, worship and organization of the church, as well as identifies major leaders, writings and movements within the church.
+- Surveys the history of Christianity from the earliest days of the church to the 15th and 16th century calls for reform.
+The main currents of theology, missions, worship, and organization of the church are examined, as are its major leaders, writings, movements, and national settings.
 Continuing with HIST 252 is strongly recommended.

-HIST 252 (3) History of Christianity II
+HIST 252 (3) History of World Christianity II

-Survey of the history of Christianity from the time of the Reformation to the end of the 20th century.
-It examines the main currents of spirituality, theology, missions, worship and organization of the church, as well as identifies major leaders, writings and movements within the church.
-The main emphasis will be on the Protestant tradition, but attention will also be paid to the Orthodox and Roman Catholic traditions.
+- Surveys the history of Christianity from the time of the Protestant Reformation to the present.
+The main currents of theology, missions, worship, and organization of the church are examined, as are its major leaders, writings, and movements.
+Attention is paid to all the major Christian traditions: Protestant, Roman Catholic, and Orthodox, as well as the rise of the Global church in the contemporary world.
 Prerequisite: HIST 251.